FelixXu35/SAW-paper/subpages/step5_set_weak_forms_&_boundary_conditions.md

 [⇦ back](../README.md)

-The weak forms and boundary conditions are the backbone of a COMSOL model.
-Therefore, it is crucial to define them correctly.
-This definition is in ***Weak Form PDE*** interface.
+Weak forms and boundary conditions are the soul of a COMSOL model.
+The weak forms tell FEM softwares the general rule of these physical fields, while a suitable boundary condition can help to find eigenmodes more quickly and more accurately, since It can filter trivial results.
+It is crucial to define them correctly.
+This definition is in each ***Weak Form PDE*** interface.

-A suitable boundary condition can help to find eigenmodes more quickly and more accurately, since It can filter trivial results.

-选取一个好的边界条件，不仅可以帮助我们更准确得找到想要的振动模式，更有利于筛掉不需要的振动模式。在选择的时候要考虑到所求振动模式的独特之处并利用好他们。

 ## Acoustic Field

-### Weak Form: Mechanic Term
+### Weak Forms: Mechanic Term

-These two lines correspond to elastic energy and kinetic energy.
+The following two expressions correspond to elastic energy and kinetic energy, respectively.
+They need to be input into the node ***Weak Form PDE*** of your acoustic field interface.

 ```
 %% 1st line: